Skip to content

 Do you record in specific St. Louis venues?

-We have worked in Washington University's 560 Music Center Concert Hall and Graham Chapel, the Pulitzer Arts Foundation, the Touhill Performing Arts Center, the E. Desmond and Mary Ann Lee Theater at UMSL, the Webster University Community Music School Concert Hall, Steinway Piano Gallery, Piper Palm House, Salem Methodist Church, and Webster First Presbyterian Church.
+We have worked at The Sheldon, Washington University's 560 Music Center Concert Hall and Graham Chapel, the Pulitzer Arts Foundation, the Touhill Performing Arts Center, the E. Desmond and Mary Ann Lee Theater at UMSL, the Webster University Community Music School Concert Hall, Steinway Piano Gallery, Piper Palm House, Salem Methodist Church, and Webster First Presbyterian Church.
 If you are performing somewhere new, we do a pre-visit to map camera and microphone placement.

 What is 32-bit depth audio and why does it matter?